 -

-Audit requirements Run an Audit to capture what exists today.
-Translate findings into requirements and constraints for exploration.
+Run an Audit to capture what exists today.
+Translate findings into Pattern Requirements and constraints for exploration.

 -